juhp/cabal-rpm/man/cblrpm.1.md

 : Override the version number in the .spec file.

 # EXAMPLES
-Below CMD can be one of: spec, srpm, prep, local, install, and depends.
+Below CMD can be one of:
+    spec, srpm, prep, local, install, diff, builddep, depends, requires, missingdeps

 Do CMD for the package in current directory: